Last modified: 1st February 2018

-If you have any concerns about your Halo or data that we hold about you then please contact us at email@example.com
+If you have any questions or concerns about facial recognitions or data that we hold about you then please contact us at email@example.com.

 Will Blippar share my facial data?

-We will not share your facial signatures or Halos with our clients or third parties, other than when making the Halos visible to other users when your profile is set to visible or where we are required to share such information with service providers who perform services on our behalf.
+We will not share your facial signatures or profile information with our clients or third parties, other than when making your profile visible to other users if it is set to visible or where we are required to share such information with service providers who perform services on our behalf.
 The only exception to this is where there are legal reasons for us to disclose, such as in response to a search warrant or court order.
 We take keeping this biometric data secure extremely seriously and use AWS, one of the most secure data centres in the world.
 See sections entitled with third parties and with third parties for legal reasons for further detail.

-We will collect aggregated statistics (which are not unique to you and cannot identify you) about how our users or categories of users are interacting with your Halo and other services we offer using facial recognition.
+We will collect aggregated statistics (which are not unique to you and cannot identify you) about how our users or categories of users are interacting with your augmented reality face profile and other services we offer using facial recognition.

 This Section Has General Information About Your Personal Information

 Where we store your information

 The information we collect in relation to you is stored on data centres operated by our third party providers.
 Our AWS data centres are currently based in Europe and the United States.
 By using Blippar service, you consent to the hosting of your personal information on these servers, which may involve the transfer of your personal data outside of the country it was collected.
 It is important to note that countries have different regulations in relation to personal information, including in relation to rights of access by law enforcement authorities.

 Can I find out what personal information Blippar holds about me?